dominikinik/Flight_manager/README.md

 ## Flightmanager.UI

 Simple UI in Angular that shows API endpoints as a web application.
-You can run it by typing ng serve --open in the terminal, located in Flightmanager.UI directory.
+You can run it by typing npm install then  ng serve --open in the terminal, located in Flightmanager.UI directory.

 ## Testing